Roman-Blinkov/kubernaughty/docs/part3-whats-in-the-box.md

 Kubernetes - and cluster orchestration systems in general are CaaS - cluster as a service.
-This means they have more in relation to a normal virtual machine thn say, an Azure App Service, Heroku, PKS, or Openshift.
+This means they have more in relation to a normal virtual machine rather than, an Azure App Service, Heroku, PKS, or Openshift.

 The consequences of this 'difference in terms' is the difference between your success with kube or your failure.
 If you go into your adoption thinking you